Skip to main content

 Business Scandal, October 2003 | Vol. 54, No. 5

-After one Ford changed America, another accomplished something almost as amazing
+After Henry Ford changed America, his grandson accomplished something almost as amazing.

 And how history shows it’s actually good for us

-James Gordon Bennett was the forefather of the people inventing Internet news
+James Gordon Bennett was the forefather of the people who are now inventing internet news.

 THE CRACKPOT IDEA THAT LED TO SOCIAL SECURITY